 I understand that while the attorney accepts this case and promises to render professional legal services to the best of his ability during this employment, the attorney makes NO WARRANTIES, REPRESENTATIONS, OR GUARANTEES regarding the favorable outcome of the case whether by settlement, plea, dismissal, trial, or appeal.
 I agree to cooperate fully with the attorney and not to do anything which would compromise the attorney’s professional ethics or responsibilities.

 I understand that I am paying a non-refundable retainer and not an advance fee – this retainer is to ensure my attorney’s availability to handle my case, and I understand that by accepting my case, the attorney is precluded from taking other opportunities.
 In addition to not being able to take as many other cases when taking my case because of the time engaged in representing me, I understand that my attorney is temporarily, and in some cases permanently prohibited from taking on a large but indefinite constellation of other cases, including but not limited to people who may be victims, witnesses, opposing parties, or co-plaintiffs/defendants in my case because of waivable or unwaivable conflicts of interest.
 I understand that just by taking on my case my attorney is permanently losing other business, and that this is one of the reasons that the retainer amount I am paying is considered fully earned and non-refundable.
 It is not an “advanced fee” for future work to be done on my case; it is the fee that I am paying to have the attorney work on my case at all, because simply starting the case is what precludes the attorney from pursuing these other potential cases.
 For example, if the attorney represents me in a divorce, then the attorney is likely permanently prohibited from representing my spouse in any type of case.
 Every case an attorney accepts permanently reduces the pool of potential clients that attorney may accept in the future.
 Therefore, this retainer will not be held in a trust account and billed against; instead it will be deposited directly into the attorney’s general operating account as soon as it is paid.
 In most cases, this retainer amount will be sufficient to cover all attorney fees in my case.
-However, if my case requires additional time by the attorney, I will be charged an attorney fee of $300.00 (three hundred dollars) per hour for time spent on my case, billed in 1/10th of an hour increments.
+However, if my case requires additional time by the attorney, I will be charged an attorney fee of $450.00 (four hundred fifty dollars) per hour for time spent on my case, billed in 1/10th of an hour increments.
 I am also responsible for all expenses related to my case, including but not limited to fines, court costs, deposition fees, etc.